Unge-Vil/Unge-Vil-Website/plugins/uv-people/readme.md

 ### Sorting
 Primary contacts are shown first in the grid, followed by other members sorted by their custom order weight and then alphabetically by display name.

+## Caching
+Team assignment lookups are cached in transients for faster rendering.
+Cache entries expire after one hour by default.
+Use the `uv_people_cache_ttl` filter to adjust the duration.
+The cache is cleared automatically when team assignments or user profile data change.

 ## Usage

 ```html